besartelezi/php-blackjack/README.md

 - [ ] -> add a nice to have "catch going bust first 2 cards"

 ## [What's 9 + 10?](https://www.youtube.com/shorts/_MX-g3ErZA0)
+The very first steps are just to create some private properties and public methods.
+Methods are functions **inside** classes.
+The issue I'm having here is that I'm unsure of what type of information the method has to handle, whether it be an int, strings, or arrays.
+I will probably get a better idea of what the answer is once I've written some more code.